transformerlab/transformerlab-docs/blog/2025-03-21-ollama-server/ollama-server.md

 After making these changes to the Ollama Server plugin we now have everything we need to serve and run a model in Transformer Lab.
 Although this plugin requires the user to install Ollama first, we've found that the benefit of having a robust and simple installation process has made that a better experience overall.
 This has also made it much easier for us to stay up-to-date on support for latest models, as Ollama routinely has support for major models on release or shortly after.

-The Ollama Server plugin is our recommended way to use GGUF models in Transformer Lab today.
+Going forward, the Ollama Server plugin is our recommended way to use GGUF models in Transformer Lab today.